owlRobotics-GmbH/owlRobotPlatform/README.md

 ## Description <a name="description"></a>
-'owlRobotics robot platform' is an **universal hardware platform** for your robotics projects.
+'SMARTMOW-DIY/owlRobotics robot platform' is an **universal hardware platform** for your robotics projects.
 It contains:

 1. owlControl: a PCB with an integrated **Raspberry Pico (RP2040)** with sockets for GPIO, UART, I2C, SPI etc. and an integrated **CAN bus** interface.
 Optionally, it contains a breakout for a **RaspberryPi/OrangePiPro** (the 'brain').
 The RaspberryPi/OrangePiPro, the Pico and your own hardware can use the CAN bus for communication.